NATSIIRT/HEIGVD_WEB_PROJECT_FRONTEND/README.md

 ## 📦 Build

-Then, build the project for production (this will also compile WASM):
+Build the project for production (this will also compile WASM):

 ```bash
 npm run build
 ```

+The build process will:
+1. Compile the Rust WASM module
+2. Bundle all assets into a single HTML file
+3. Optimize and minify all code
+4. Generate source maps for debugging

-You can find the production files in the `dist` folder.
+You can find the production files in the `dist` folder, with the main file being `index.html`.

 ---